avantrec/soco-cli/README.md

 IP addresses also work, e.g.: `$ export SPKR=192.168.0.50`.

+If you want to ignore the `SPKR` environment variable for a specific `sonos` invocation, use the `--no-env` command line option.

 ### Using Shell Aliases

 If your shell supports it, shell aliasing can be very convenient in creating shortcuts to SoCo-CLI commands.
 For example, I have the following in my `.zshrc` file: